APozorska/ai-data-science-bootcamp-mental-health/README.md

-# Beyond the Symptoms: AI Models for Depression Classification in Mental Health Data
+# Beyond the Symptoms: AI Models for Depression Classification Based on Mental Health Data

 ## Table of Contents